ramipellumbi/FASTRAQ/README.md

 ### Auto Generated Documentation - Fastify Swagger

+This project uses `fastify-swagger` to auto-generate swagger documentation.
+It is set up in `src/server/server.extensions.ts` in the `SwaggerExtension`.
+The Swagger documentation is auto generated from the typebox schemas.

-This project uses `Fastify` as a web server.
-The server has its routes registered by the `Registrar` in `server.registrar.ts`.
-This is a custom abstraction used to support this architecture.
-OpenAPI swagger documentation is auto generated from the typebox schemas.
+The server has its routes registered as plugins by the `Registrar` in `server.registrar.ts` so that they are visible in the Swagger docs.
+The `Registrar` is a custom abstraction used to support this architecture.

 ### Runtime Type Safety and Validation for the API - Typebox